oboukli/misc-problem-solutions/README.md

 programming problems, written in C90, C++17, C++20, and C++23.

-For some of the said problems, multiple solutions of varying efficiencies and trade-offs are provided, along with benchmarks.
+For some of the said problems, multiple solutions of varying efficiencies and trade-offs are provided, along with benchmarks, and full test coverage.

 All solutions are driven by extensive automated testing, in addition to being statically and dynamically analyzed, and compiled under strict rules with the latest Clang, GCC, and MSVC compilers.

+This work may include code that experiment with non-production-grade techniques and/or patterns, e.g. recursion.

+See the [developer notes](docs/developer_notes.md) for more information.

 ## Technical showcases